nodenv/node-build-prerelease/README.md

 ## Installation

-### Installing with Homebrew (for OS X users)
+### Installing with Homebrew (for macOS users)

-Mac OS X users can install node-build-prerelease with the [Homebrew][].
+MacOS users can install node-build-prerelease with the [Homebrew][].
-Installing via Homebrew will make node-build aware of nodejs prereleases automatically.
+Installing via Homebrew will make node-build aware of Node.js prereleases automatically.

 _This is the recommended method of installation if you installed nodenv or node-build with Homebrew._

     brew install nodenv/nodenv/node-build-prerelease

-There is the added delay between when a new version of node-build-prerelease is released, and when the homebrew formula is updated to point to it.
+There is the added delay between when a new version of node-build-prerelease is released, and when the Homebrew formula is updated to point to it.
-Typically this additional delay is only a matter of days and is well worth the simplicity of using homebrew to manage nodenv plugins.
+Typically this additional delay is only a matter of days and is well worth the simplicity of using Homebrew to manage nodenv plugins.

 (And if you _really_ want to be on the bleeding edge of node-build, you can skip waiting on node-build/node-build-prerelease to update and scrape new node releases yourself with [node-build-update-defs][].)